-How Hrithik Roshan Helped Sameera Reddy To Overcome Stammering?
+How Hrithik Roshan Helped Sameera Reddy Overcome Stammering?

 It helped me overcome my fear.
 Gradually, I started noticing changes in my speech.
 I also went to a speech therapist and started working on my speech.
 I cannot thank Hrithik enough for that book and I still have it with me."

-Recently, Sameera was in news when she gave a birth to her second baby.
+Recently, Sameera was in the news when she gave birth to her second baby.
 She already has a three-year-old son, Hans.
-Not many of you must be aware that Sameera went into depression after being ridiculed for post-pregnancy weight, when she gave birth to her first baby.
+Not many of you must be aware that Sameera went into depression after being ridiculed for her post-pregnancy weight, when she gave birth to her first baby.

 This Sweet Gesture Of Chiranjeevi Won Over Big B & He Said Yes To Sye Raa Narasimha Reddy